 hypoglycaemia-associated in diabetes mellitus

 multiple sclerosis- or lower motor neuron disease-associated

 Michael Rubin, MD, FRCP(C)

 Director, Neuromuscular Service and EMG Laboratory

 New York Presbyterian Hospital

-MR declares that he has no competing interests.
+MR states that he has no competing interests.

 Dr Michael Rubin would like to gratefully acknowledge Dr Justin Mhoon and Dr David R.P.
-Guay, previous contributors to this monograph.
+Guay, previous contributors to this topic.
 JM declares that he has no competing interests.
-DRPG is an author of a reference cited in this monograph.
+DRPG is an author of a reference cited in this topic.

 Assistant Professor of Neurology

 Department of Neurology